ema888/BST260_Project/Project_Report_Website.md

 ## Results:

-Upon looking at the distributions of each covariate by outcome, as seen in Figure 1, I found that there was little difference in the distribution of the density covariate between those who had benign masses versus those who had malignant masses.
+Upon looking at the distributions of each covariate by outcome, as seen in the histograms above, I found that there was little difference in the distribution of the density covariate between those who had benign masses versus those who had malignant masses.
 I wanted to see if the density covariate was appropriate to leave within my modeling, so I used